 In authorizing field trips and excursions, the principal will consider the financial condition of the school district, the educational benefit of the activity, the inherent risks or dangers of the activity, and other factors deemed relevant by the superintendent.
 Written parental permission will be required prior to the student's participation in field trips and excursions.
 The superintendent's approval will be required for field trips and excursions outside the state.
-Board approval will be required for field trips and excursions.
+Board approval will be required for field trips and excursions which involve unusual length or expense.